 Amid, amidst a clash of worlds?”

-He chose to be outlaws for life, but something in his conscience don’t feel right.
+He chose to be outlaws for life, but something in his conscience doesn’t feel right.
 The loan sharks activities where he forced people to pay their loans without remorse has left him shaken.
 He saw the consequences of his actions.
 A dying man with tuberculosis was one of his clients.
 And when he passed, the widow has to live a life as a prostitute, ridiculing him and his actions each time they crossed paths.

 All these inner doubts seal Arthur as a good man at heart, but he knows he is not.
 He killed many without remorse.
-He threaten and interrogated many because that’s his job.
+He threatens and interrogated many because that’s his job.
 But is there a way to redeem himself?

 Then there’s the immediate conflict, what happened to the rest of the gang?
-At this point, you will start to be weary because developers Rockstar is going full Game Of Thrones, they start to kill off characters.
+At this point, you will start to be wary because developers Rockstar is going full Game Of Thrones, they start to kill off characters.

 The long travel down south will leave you contemplating on the current arc of the very long story.
 Will it surmount to anything positive?
 Is the gang’s fate as sealed as we expected given Red Dead Redemption II is a prequel story from the first game, which has a known, definite and grim ending?

 Rain then starts pouring as D’Angelo sings his heart out.
 Asking you over and over.

 As the story continues, Arthur starts to suffer TB himself, a sealed fate in those times.
 When a man is dying, his worldview changes.
 He confronted Dutch even more.
 He starts planning how to save John Marston and his family from the gang life.
 He won’t live to be a family man so at least helping someone to do so is good enough.